 Have you heard the saying, “You have to be odd to be number one”?
 This is just proof that numbers are significant in our lives.
 Since we were young, learning about numbers and learning how to count are some of the greatest milestones in our lives.
 In this blog, we will learn about Cantonese numbers, which are really important in their culture.
 Did you know that there are Cantonese numbers 號碼 (hou6 maa5) that are considered “lucky numbers,” and there are also some that are considered “unlucky numbers”?
 If you want to know more, keep on reading.

 We use numbers in our everyday life.
-We use it to tell time, in shopping, and call someone through the phone.
+We use it to tell time, in shopping, and call someone on the phone.
 From a wider perspective, numbers are also important in more important aspects of our life.
 Numbers can influence decisions related to performance and effectiveness.
 Even in social media, people nowadays tend to look at the number of likes and shares to gather information and satisfaction.

 See those numbers in Pinyin form?
 Those numbers indicate the tone for pronunciation.
 If you have been learning Cantonese or any other Chinese language such as Mandarin, you know that they are tonal languages which means tones and pronunciation are vital to the meaning of the words and phrases.
 Unfortunately, this makes the Chinese language a little bit difficult to learn compared to non-tonal languages.